 - Urethra blockage

-- When you have fever, chills, vomiting, and extreme exhaustion.
+- have a fever, chills, vomiting, or extreme exhaustion.

-Guidelines for caring for my kidneys and bladder
+Guidelines for Caring for Your Kidneys and Bladder

 Watching your diet is something basic and essential for maintaining the kidneys and bladder in good health.
-Following, we will provide you with a few appropriate guidelines to keep in mind, and to apply to your dietary habits.
+Next, we will provide you with a few appropriate guidelines to keep in mind and to apply to your dietary habits.

-Giving our kidneys a rest every three days is supposed to lengthen our lives, and good kidney functioning, also protecting the health of our bladders.
-So how to do it?
-It’s very easy, every three day, eliminate the following foods from your diet”
+Giving our kidneys a rest every three days is supposed to lengthen our lives.
+Additionally, proper kidney function also help protect the health of our bladders.

 - Sugar-sweetened drink and caffeinated drinks